deepinder-gill/python-projects/contact_manager/readme.md

 - Duplicate names are not allowed
 - Menu-driven CLI interface

+## Testing
+The project was manually tested by running all menu options and validating edge cases such as duplicate entries and invalid inputs.

 ## Note
 This project is intentionally kept simple and focused on logic rather than advanced UI or frameworks.
 Some edge cases and output formatting can be improved in future versions.

 ## Purpose
 This project was built as a learning exercise to strengthen Python fundamentals and understand how real applications manage and store data.